civican/legisinfo/42-1/bills/C-78/bill_text.md

 ### Section 28

-No execution shall issue on **an order made** against Her Majesty in garnishment proceedings permitted by this Part.
+No execution shall issue on an order made against Her Majesty in garnishment proceedings permitted by this Part.

-> **Explanatory Note**:
-> Existing text of section 28:
-> *Existing Text*:
-> > No execution shall issue on a judgment given against Her Majesty in garnishment proceedings permitted by this Part.

 ### Section 102